ukrmap/sinatra_api_book/en/chapter06-validation-and-http-status-codes.md

         zip_code.attributes.values_at('id', 'zip', 'street_name', 'building_number', 'city', 'state'))
     end

-    example "Read Zip Code that does not exist", document: nil do do_request(zip: '12345-6789')
+    example "Read Zip Code that does not exist", document: false do do_request(zip: '12345-6789')

       expect(status).to eq 404